forward-uiuc/Web-Data-View/README.md

 * Use URL to match intents with web pages

 ## To install
 Open Chrome and type chrome://extensions/ in the URL box.
-Download and draf crx file in the most recent release to the page you have just openned.
+Download and drag the crx file in the most recent release to the page you have just openned.
 Open a page like https://www.amazon.com/s/ref=nb_sb_noss?url=search-alias%3Daps&field-keywords=laptop and click on our Chrome Extension button.

 ## To make change to the code
 Check out the code.
-And then load folder ng-dashboard you have just downloaded asan  unpacked Chrome extension following the following instruction: https://support.google.com/chrome/a/answer/2714278?hl=en.
-Please note that whenever you make a change on the code, you need to reload it on chrome://extensions/ to see the difference.
+And then load folder ng-dashboard you have just downloaded as an unpacked Chrome extension following the instruction: https://support.google.com/chrome/a/answer/2714278?hl=en.
+Please note that whenever you make a change on the code, you need to reload the unpacked extension on chrome://extensions/ for the change to take effect.

 ## Potential improvements
 * Makes selecting data value samples easily by smart segmentation